Comparison of modern open-source visual SLAM approaches

 The same is true for datasets.
 The absence of a complete dataset that could allow comparing different types of algorithms makes it difficult to understand which approach is the best one.
 Moreover, there is a need to unify data organisation both in datasets and in SLAM algorithms.
 Different formats of the ground truth data add a mess to work.
 For example, the KITTI format without timestamps makes it unusable for comparison of trajectories in other formats because of timestamps absence.
 Nevertheless, there is a significant choice of datasets suitable for comparing distinctive types of algorithms or specific environmental conditions.

-We can conclude that a user-friendly open-source slam solution is rather rare.
+It could be concluded that a user-friendly open-source slam solution is rather rare.
 One of them was OpenVSLAM.
 But during the paper writing, it has been deleted from the GitHub\footnote{ \url{https://github.com/xdspacelab/openvslam/wiki/Termination-of-the-release}} due to the concerns on similarities of the source code to the ORB-SLAM2.
 Indeed, it can be noted that the resulting trajectories and errors are very similar in these two algorithms.
 Even though the National Institute of Advanced Industrial Science and Technology did not find the copyright infringement incidences, they decided to terminate the release of OpenVSLAM to avoid any risk of possible copyright issues.